-If you clicked on this guide because you’re looking for help feeling better, let me share a bit of my story with you.
+If you clicked on this guide because you’re looking for help feeling better, let me share my story of how healing with sound helped me heal from a severe health challenge.

 The result was an utter collapse in my ability to do much of anything.